wartremover/wartremover/README.md

 Nothing is a special bottom type; it is a subtype of every other type.
-The Scala compiler loves to infer Nothing as a generic type but that almost always incorrect.
+The Scala compiler loves to infer Nothing as a generic type but that is almost always incorrect.
 Explicit type arguments should be used instead.

     safe {
       // Won't compile: Inferred type containing Nothing from assignment